jacentino/SqlFun/README.md

 The most preferrable way is to use F# record types.
 Record fields should reflect query result columns, because they are mapped by name.

 ### Queries
-The preferrable way of defining queries is to define them as variables and place in some module:
+The best way of defining queries is to create variables for them and place in some module:

     module Blogging =